lostangel556/RaspiUPS-Tinker/README.md

 # RaspiUPS-Tinker

-Note. this is still in development and I'm not a programmer by trade so bear with me if there are issues, or help me out if you can.
+Update.
+As it stands, the code works but doesnt display in the Note. this is still in development and I'm not a programmer by trade so bear with me if there are issues, or help me out if you can.
 Board: http://www.raspberrypiwiki.com/index.php/Raspi_UPS_HAT_Board